world2screen/custom-remotespy/README.md

 this is a `very bad` remotespy I made a while back that I recently gave colors only scans 3 tables deep

 # pros:
-outputs debugid which makes it so if there's hundreds of identical remotes in name you can tell them apart
+- outputs debugid which makes it so if there's hundreds of identical remotes in name you can tell them apart
+- lightweight (kinda)

 # cons:
-starts a new thread to call getdebugid
+- only goes 3 tables deep </3

 # how to use debugids
 this didnt deserve its own repo so im putting this here yay!!!